 For this article, we’ll discuss:

-Editor’s note: Ever noticed that the data in your Facebook ad account doesn’t match the numbers you see in Google Analytics?
-We reveal the most common reasons that lead to data inconsistencies between Facebook Ads and Google Analytics and provide recommendations to help make your reporting more accurate.
-Download the eBook to learn more.
+Does the data in Facebook not match the numbers you see in Analytics?
+We reveal the most common reasons that lead to data inconsistencies between Facebook and Google Analytics and provide recommendations to help make your reporting more accurate.

 Is it even worth tracking your Facebook conversions in Google Analytics?